ariellekhan/uwi-marketplace/README.md

 It was developed using Google's increasingly popular framework Flutter and SCRUM methodology ​

 ## Running UWI MARKETPLACE
-Start Android Studio.
+1. Using Android Studio.

-Open plugin preferences (Preferences > Plugins on macOS, File > Settings > Plugins on Windows & Linux).
+2. Open plugin preferences (Preferences > Plugins on macOS, File > Settings > Plugins on Windows & Linux).

-Select Browse repositories, select the Flutter plugin and click Install.
+3. Select Browse repositories, select the Flutter plugin and click Install.

-Click Yes when prompted to install the Dart plugin.
+4. Click Yes when prompted to install the Dart plugin.

-Click Restart when prompted.
+5. Click Restart when prompted.

-Open project in Android Studio
+6. Import project from github using this link: https://github.com/ariellekhan/uwi-marketplace

+7. Flutter-get Dependicies

+8. Run main.dart on Android device